Trey Burke: Personal life

 Burke's grandfather starred at East High School in Columbus in the 1950s and his father starred at Eastmoor Academy in the 1980s before going on to set records at Northwest Missouri State University.
 Three of Burke's Northland teammates are former Big Ten competitors: Sullinger (Ohio State), J. D. Weatherspoon (Ohio State) and Javon Cornley (Indiana, football).
+On October 8, 2017, Burke married his high school sweetheart, De'Monique Chenault, and together they have two children, a son, who was born in 2014, and a daughter, who was born in 2018.